lucasgreenwell/comms_app/edge_functions_doc.md

 **Authentication**: Requires service role key

 ### Description
-Processes text content from posts (and in the future, messages and comments) to create text-to-speech recordings using OpenAI's TTS API.
+Processes text content from posts, messages, thread comments, and conversation thread comments to create text-to-speech recordings using OpenAI's TTS API.
 The function:
-1. Fetches posts that don't have TTS recordings yet (or have failed recordings)
+1. Fetches content that doesn't have TTS recordings yet (or has failed recordings)
 2. Creates a TTS recording entry in the database
 3. Calls OpenAI's TTS API to generate audio
 4. Stores the audio file in Supabase Storage
 5. Updates the recording status

 ### Processing Rules
-- Only processes posts that don't have an existing successful TTS recording
+- Only processes content that doesn't have an existing successful TTS recording
-- Will attempt to reprocess posts with failed recordings
+- Will attempt to reprocess content with failed recordings
-- Processes up to 5 posts per invocation to manage API rate limits
+- Processes up to 5 items per content type per invocation to manage API rate limits
-- Returns early with a success message if no posts need processing
+- Returns early with a success message if no content needs processing

 ### Required Environment Variables
 - `OPENAI_API_KEY`: Your OpenAI API key